πŸ“Š v2 Update (March 23, 2026)

 What I Did

-Over the past several days, I queried OpenAlex — the open-access database of 250+ million scholarly works — for every paper related to seven CDR pathways: Direct Air Capture, Enhanced Weathering, Biochar, BECCS, Ocean CDR, Soil Carbon Sequestration, and general CDR literature.
+Over the past several weeks, I queried OpenAlex β€” the open-access database of 250+ million scholarly works β€” for every paper related to seven CDR pathways: Direct Air Capture, Enhanced Weathering, Biochar, BECCS, Ocean CDR, Soil Carbon Sequestration, and general CDR literature.
 Then I enriched every single author profile: their institutions, countries, publication histories, h-indices, career trajectories.

-The result: 129,637 unique researchers who have authored at least one of 39,278 CDR-related papers, working at 12,841 institutions across 185 countries.
+The result: 122,674 unique researchers who have authored at least one of 24,749 CDR-related papers, working at 18,133 institutions across 186 countries.
+Of these, 80,382 researchers have been assigned to a specific CDR pathway based on their publication record.
+66% have ORCID identifiers for verification.

-How This Compares to Lück et al.
+How This Compares to LΓΌck et al.

-The landmark paper in this space is Lück et al. (2025) in Nature Communications, which mapped 53,000 CDR publications using machine learning topic classification.
+The landmark paper in this space is LΓΌck et al. (2025) in Nature Communications, which mapped 53,000 CDR publications using machine learning topic classification.
 Their work is rigorous, peer-reviewed, and covers 13 CDR categories including afforestation, blue carbon, and forest management.

 My approach is different:

-| Methods | 13 categories (incl. nature-based) | 7 tech CDR pathways |
+Methods13 categories (incl. nature-based)7 tech CDR pathways

-| Career data | No | Yes (stage, trajectory, commitment) |
+Career dataNoYes (stage, trajectory, commitment)

-I find fewer papers because my search focuses on technological CDR methods — I deliberately excluded afforestation, forest management, and some nature-based approaches that Lück includes.
-But I add something they didn’t attempt: profiling every single author.
+I find fewer papers because my search focuses on technological CDR methods β€” I deliberately excluded afforestation, forest management, and some nature-based approaches that LΓΌck includes.
+But I add something they didn’t attempt: profiling every single author and using LLM classification to filter high-confidence CDR work from tangential papers.

 Both questions matter.
 Their work is the foundation mine builds on.